JamesSkemp/words/content/post/on-the-saying-if-god-exists-let-him-strike-me-down-where-i-stand.md

 +++
-title = "On the Saying \"If God exists, let him strike me down where I stand\"" summary = "Brief discourse on the saying 'If God exists, let him strike me down where I stand'." draft = false comments = true date = "2003-04-13T01:01:00-05:00"
+title = "On the Saying \"If God exists, let him strike me down where I stand\"" description = "Brief discourse on the saying 'If God exists, let him strike me down where I stand'." draft = false comments = true date = "2003-04-13T01:01:00-05:00"